 Friday night at the Gathering has become even sweeter.
-Bring a homemade baked good to share on Friday night after the opening program for our Hiker Bake-Off Contest.
-A prize will be awarded to the winning entry.
+Bring a homemade baked good to ALDHA Central Friday afternoon/evening to share during the Friday night reception after the opening.
+An REI gift certificate will be awarded to the winning entry.

 Back by popular demand is the Apple Contest.
 Bring your sweet, gigantic, or miniature apples when you register, or to ALDHA Central on Saturday morning.
 Please provide your name, contact info, and the state the apples came from.
 Judging will be Saturday afternoon and the winners will be announced at the Saturday evening program.
 Prizes will be awarded.

 Submit your photos for the Earl Shaffer Memorial Photo Contest at the registration table no later than 3 p.m. on Saturday.
 We are also requesting a digital copy of your photos (thumb-drive would be preferred) so we can display the winners on the screen when they are announced on Saturday evening.

 Prizes will be awarded in five categories:

 1) Beauty and grandeur of the Appalachian Trail.

 4) Humor of the trail.

 5) The trail community (i.e., maintainers, trail angels, etc.)